- For Residents

 Who do I need to notify if I would like to burn a brush pile?

 If you would like to burn a brush pile you must first double check that there is not a current fire ban on and that it is safe to do so.
-Before beginning burning notify Fire Dispatch at 1-866-404-4911 as well as the Fire Chief for your area, either Turtleford’s Brent Edwards at 306-821-7554 or St. Walburg’s Clinton Gory at 306-248-7606.
+Before beginning burning notify Fire Dispatch at 1-866-404-4911 as well as the Fire Chief for your area, either Turtleford’s Brent Edwards at 306-821-7554 or St. Walburg’s Tyler Aldrich at 306-821-2402.

 For Municipal Hail what are the deadlines I need to be aware of?